Important information for Family Care and Partnership members and others who want information about these programs.

 To file a grievance or appeal with your MCO, you can either speak directly with a member of your care team or contact the MCO person identified in your Member Handbook/Evidence of Coverage whose job it is to help you with grievances and appeals.

 To request a review by DHS, contact the Family Care and Partnership Grievance hotline by writing, calling or e-mailing:

 2909 Landmark Place

 Fax: (608) 274-8340

-You will be notified in writing within five days that your request has been received, and someone will be in touch with you to help you resolve the situation.
+You will be notified in writing that your request has been received, and someone will be in touch with you to help you resolve the situation.

 You will be asked whether you have already used the MCO's grievance or appeal process or requested a fair hearing to try to resolve your issue.
 Concerns can often be resolved directly with the MCO, before asking the State to review the situation.
 Using the MCO's grievance or appeal process first is not a requirement, but it is encouraged.